EPAM

 Bobby Quantitative Model

 EPAM Systems is a global IT services firm specializing in platform engineering, software development, and digital consulting, operating within the Information Technology Services industry.
-The company has historically been a leading provider of outsourced engineering talent, particularly from Eastern Europe, but has successfully diversified its geographic delivery footprint in recent years.
-The current investor narrative is dominated by a sharp disconnect between strong recent financial performance and a precipitous stock price decline, driven by weak forward guidance for 2026, fears of AI disruption to traditional IT services, and concerns over margin compression and slowing organic growth.
+The company has historically been distinguished by its deep engineering talent pools in Eastern Europe, though it has successfully diversified its delivery footprint globally, establishing itself as a premium digital transformation partner.
+The current investor narrative is dominated by a sharp stock price decline driven by weak 2026 growth guidance and concerns over AI disruption to traditional IT services, which overshadowed a recent Q4 earnings beat, highlighting a tense debate between near-term execution challenges and the company's long-term repositioning strategy.

 People also watch